goedgeai/dropt-cli/docs/source/contents/quickstart.rst

 Quickstart
 ==========

-Here we illustrate how to one can create and run a Dr.Opt project based on `our trial examples <https://github.com/GoEdge-ai/dropt-example>`_.
+Here we illustrate how one can create and run a Dr.Opt project based on `our trial examples <https://github.com/GoEdge-ai/dropt-example>`_.